Series.reindex() – Change the Index Order in Pandas Series

 • Post author:

-You can use Series.reindex() to change the order of the index values of a series in pandas.
+To change the index order in a Pandas Series, you can use the reindex() method.
+This method allows you to specify the new order of the index labels.
 In this article, I will explain how to rearrange the index values of a given series in a specific order.
 One easy way to re-arrange the index would be to reassign the same Series with the order of the indexes changed.

 1. Quick Examples of Change the Order of Index of a Series